dyemanov/dyemanov.github.io/_posts/2018-03-03-move-to-github.md

 title: Now at GitHub!
 ---

-I have copied my old blog posts from [Blogspot](http://dyemanov.blogspot.ru) here, with a hope to get back blogging some day soon ;-)
+I have copied my old blog posts from [Blogspot](http://dyemanov.blogspot.ru) here, and hopefully I should get back blogging some day soon ;-)